Taylorjtt/PES-Project-2/readme.md

 # Project 2
 **John Taylor**
+## Videos
+I was able to watch all of the videos on my linux machine.
+You will have to unzip the "live demo" because it was too large to upload by itself.
 ## Build Notes
 This project runs on both the *FRDM-KL25Z* development board as well as on *Ubuntu 18.04.3 LTS (Bionic Beaver)*.
 There are several make targets that accomplish slightly different goals.
 All of the make targets can be run directly from the MCUExpresso IDE